What are the requirements and alternatives for implementing BIMI with VMC certificates, especially regarding trademark jurisdiction and costs?

 VMC path

-- Best fit: Recognized brands with registered logo trademarks.
+- Best fit: Brands with registered logo trademarks that pass current issuer checks.

-- Benefit: Gmail verified checkmark and strongest certificate signal.
+- Benefit: Gmail verified checkmark and broader certificate-backed recognition.

 CMC or self-asserted path

-- Benefit: Lower cost or no certificate purchase.
+- Benefit: Lower certificate cost or no certificate purchase.

 - Risk: No Gmail checkmark and less predictable provider support.

-The certificate-free option is legitimate, but it is easy to overestimate.
-Yahoo, Fastmail, and some other BIMI-supporting providers can display self-asserted logos, but Gmail requires a VMC or CMC for BIMI logo display.
+The certificate-free option is legitimate, but support remains limited.
+Yahoo, Fastmail, and some other BIMI-supporting providers can display self-asserted logos, while Gmail requires a VMC or CMC for BIMI logo display.
+Display is always the receiving provider's decision and can depend on reputation.
 For more on that narrow path, use BIMI without a VMC as a follow-up.

-I use this order because it avoids paying for a certificate before the domain can use it.
-The work is mostly DNS and evidence collection, but the logo file and issuer validation need careful handling.
+This order avoids paying for a certificate before the domain can use it.
+The work centers on DNS and evidence collection.
+The logo file and public hosting need careful handling before issuer validation begins.

 - Inventory: List every sender using the domain and fix SPF or DKIM failures before enforcing DMARC.

-- Enforce: Move the organizational domain to quarantine or reject at full coverage.
+- Enforce: Move the organizational domain to quarantine or reject, with no partial policy sampling.

 - Prepare: Convert the logo to SVG Tiny PS and keep it visually matched to the mark evidence.

-- Validate: Ask the issuer to confirm trademark jurisdiction, mark type, mailbox acceptance, and price.
+- Validate: Ask the issuer to confirm the trademark office, evidence path, mailbox acceptance, and final price.

-- Publish: Host the SVG or PEM over HTTPS and publish the BIMI TXT record.
+- Publish: Host the SVG for self-asserted BIMI or the complete PEM for a certificate-backed setup, then publish the BIMI TXT record.

-- Monitor: Track DMARC failures, BIMI fetch errors, certificate expiry, and policy drift.
+- Monitor: Track authentication failures, BIMI fetch errors, certificate expiry, and policy drift.

 BIMI certificate decision path from DMARC enforcement to VMC, CMC, or self-asserted BIMI.